matthewrsilver/mudmux/README.md

 python -m pip install git+https://github.com/matthewrsilver/mudmux.git
 ```

-There is no need to install TinTin++ itself because TinTin++ v2.02.00 that is installed in the, docker container.
+There is no need to install TinTin++ itself because TinTin++ v2.02.00 is installed in the docker container.

 ### Using iTerm2's tmux integration and profiles